Blotch3D/Blotch3D/README.md

 The 3D thread calls the Setup method once at the beginning of instantiation.
-You might put time-consuming initialization of persistent things in there like loading of persistent content (models, fonts, etc.), creation of persistent BlSprites, etc. Do not put drawing code in the Setup method.
+You might put time-consuming initialization of persistent things in there like loading of persistent content (sprite models, fonts, etc.), creation of persistent BlSprites, etc. Do not put drawing code in the Setup method.

 The 3D thread calls the FrameProc method once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
 For